fredwu/datamappify/README.md

 1. Name of the column.
 2. SQL type of the column, same as the ones provided by ActiveRecord migrations.
-3. Other options, same as the ones provided by ActiveRecord migrations.
+3. Column options, same as the ones provided by ActiveRecord migrations.

 #### add_index()